 The supplemental information surrounding the maze map on the board has also changed.
 On Closing Day there were three supplements to the right of it.
 Now, a month later, the map appears to be smaller to accommodate the addition of 3 supplements also to the left, and the bottom supplement on the right is different than it was.
 With the addition one could say the map's presentation on the board has been made more symmetrical.

 Dressed for not too bitter temperatures, Danny in a plaid shirt jacket and Wendy in a red heavy jacket, both wearing red gloves, Wendy carries a Polaroid camera and Danny wears what appears to be a holster with a child's toy gun in it.
 The color of the gun and holster are predominately black with a silver accent and balances the Polaroid camera that Wendy carries.
 This toy gun would have been the black and silver object that was on the table in the Boulder apartment during the scene in which they were eating lunch on the day of the interview.
 It is a toy gun based on the Star Trek series, and the graphics on the toy's box had depicted a character being shot who was half-black and half-white.
 This character was from the Star Trek story "Let That Be Your Last Battlefield".
-It would seem that Wendy's brief singing of the "galop", victorious battlefield music, does bring in the idea of freedom, the end of battle, just as does the Star Trek story.
-But the Star Trek story was ambiguous with characters who were mirror opposites fighting with one another into an unknown future.
+It would seem that Wendy's brief singing of the "galop", victorious battlefield music, does bring in the idea of freedom, the end of battle.
+But the Star Trek story had characters who were mirror opposites fighting with one another into an unknown future.

-Wendy's hair is tied in braided pigtails that here gives her an American Indian look--and meanwhile inside the hotel Jack is slamming the ball into the painting based on American Indian imagery.
+Wendy's hair is tied in braided pigtails perhaps supposed to give her an American Indian look--and meanwhile inside the hotel Jack is slamming the ball into the painting based on American Indian imagery.

-Wendy and Danny enter the maze as the camera moves in to focus on the map upon which we see a compass orientation, showing the maze is slightly off kilter.
+Wendy and Danny enter the maze as the camera moves in to focus on the map upon which we see a compass orientation.
 We also see the map's description gives it as both a maze and a labyrinth.

+We know the Wendy and Danny are exploring the maze in the afternoon.
 As we know the "front" of the hotel to be situated facing south, its garage in the east, and the long shadows here are extending from the west into the east, Kubrick has arranged it for us to see, in this scene, the maze as being in front of the hotel.
 When Danny and Wendy enter the maze its entrance is facing west.
-The maze map appears to show, however, that if the maze runs parallel to the hotel as depicted, the hotel is in the south, and the maze's entrance is in the east.
+The maze map appears to show, however, that the maze's entrance is in the east.

 DANNY (as he enters the maze first): The loser have to keep America clean?